spokedu13/spokedu13/README.md

 ## :seedling: Self-taught Programmer && a Lifelong Learner

 I'm a French Web and Mobile developer, living at Marseille, France.
-Self-taught by nature, I like to develop web and mobile applications while learning new techniques each day.
+Self-taught by nature, I like to develop complex web and mobile applications while learning new techniques each day.

 ## :wrench: Technologies && Tools